cspace-deployment/illumination/README.md

 # illumination
-Blacklight customizations for UC Berkeley
+Blacklight customizations for UC Berkeley.

 Just exactly the files needed to deploy into an existing vanilla BL installation to make it work for the various UCB "museum portals".

 _Caveat utilizator!_ This is all fresh and wet behind the gills!

-# Prerequisites
+## Prerequisites

 First, you must have have installed all the RoR and Solr prerequisites.
-Probably it is easiest to first install and run a "vanilla" Blacklight deployment, then try the ```illumination``` further code below.
+Probably it is easiest to first install and run a "vanilla" Blacklight deployment, then try the ```illumination``` code described below.

 See the Blacklight documentation: